conversejs/converse.js/docs/source/development.rst

 connected
 ~~~~~~~~~

-Returns a boolean value (`true` or `false`) depending on whether there is an
+A boolean attribute (i.e. not a callable) which is set to `true` or `false` depending
-established connection.
+on whether there is an established connection.

 disconnect
 ~~~~~~~~~~